cloudflare/cloudflare-docs/products/pages/src/content/getting-started/index.md

 #### Build settings

-Depending on the framework, tool, or project you are deploying to Cloudflare Pages, you will need to specify the site's **build command** and **publish directory** to tell Cloudflare Pages how to deploy your site.
+Depending on the framework, tool, or project you are deploying to Cloudflare Pages, you will need to specify the site's **build command** and **build output directory** to tell Cloudflare Pages how to deploy your site.
+The contents of this directory are uploaded to Cloudflare Pages as your website's contents.

 Our deployment dashboard provides a number of framework-specific presets, which provide the default values for the selected framework.
 If you are unsure what the correct values are for this section, refer to our documentation on [build configuration](/platform/build-configuration).
 If you do not need a build step, you may input  `exit 0` into the **Build command** field.